Evidlo/remarkable_pdflets/README.md

 # reMarkable PDFlets

-A "PDFlet" is a document on the reMarkable which triggers a script and updates the document, similar to a bookmarklet.
+A "PDFlet" is a document on the reMarkable which can update itself each time it is opened.

 I use a systemd [path unit](https://www.freedesktop.org/software/systemd/man/systemd.path.html) and a simple shell script to directly build a PDF in order to achieve this.